 Travel purchases that count for bonus points include airfare, hotel stays, a car rental, and toll road fees.
 Dining purchases include restaurants, coffee shops, and bars.

-Both Sapphire cards come with various travel insurances and perks to make life away from home easier.
-The Reserve has more lenient versions of the same benefits that the Preferred offers.
+Both Sapphire cards come with various travel insurances and perks to make life easier away from home.
+The Reserve has better versions of these benefits.
 For example, the Reserve’s baggage delay insurance kicks in after 6 hours of waiting.
 The Preferred’s version of this perk kicks in after 12 hours.

 The Reserve also comes with perks that the Preferred does not.
 The Reserve’s signature perk is its pioneering $300 general travel credit.
 It also comes with a Pre-TSA / Global Entry fee credit and access to Priority Pass airport lounges.

 Both cards have the same redemption methods including travel partners.
 But one slight difference lies in Chase’s travel portal.
 Chase lets you redeem points through its portal at a flat rate.
 The Preferred’s rate is 1.25 cents per point (CPP) and the Reserve’s rate is a higher 1.5 CPP.

 Those who don’t want to maximize rewards with transfer partners would be better off with the Reserve.

 The break-even point between the two cards is $2,750 at a valuation of 2 CPP.
 Assuming this valuation, this means if you spend at least $2,750 per year in travel and dining, the Sapphire Reserve is the better card.

 2x – 95 = 3x – 450 + 300

 55 / $0.02 = $2,750